 This procedure is also called uterine artery embolization.

-During UFE, a radiologist places a thin, flexible tube called a catheter into the upper thigh.
-He or she guides it into the uterine artery that supplies blood to the fibroids.
+During UFE, a doctor places a thin, flexible tube called a catheter into the upper thigh.
+It is guided into the uterine artery that supplies blood to the fibroids.
 A liquid is then injected into the uterine artery through the catheter.

 UFE is a nonsurgical option to hysterectomy or myomectomy.
-It relieves fibroid symptoms for most women.
-But in rare cases it can lead to problems.
-These include a serious infection or early menopause.
+It relieves most fibroid symptoms.
+But in rare cases it can lead to problems, such as infection or early menopause.

 UFE may be an option when:

-- You don't wish to have children.
+- You don't want to get pregnant in the future.
 It's possible to get pregnant after UFE.
-But there are risks.
+But there may be risks.

 - You still have heavy uterine bleeding or anemia after several months of treatment with birth control hormones and a nonsteroidal anti-inflammatory drug (NSAID).